-Aspiriant is independently owned, with roughly 65 of its current employees owning shares in the holding companies that own the firm.
-Aspiriant is the product of a 2008 roll-up of the Los Angeles-based wealth management firm Quintile and the San Francisco-based firm Kochis Fitz.
-Today, the combined entity, which also absorbed Deloitte’s national investment practice in 2010, manages over $11 billion in client assets and has spread its geographic footprint, with five offices in California as well as locations in Austin, Boston, Cincinnati, Milwaukee, Minneapolis and New York.
+Aspiriant is independently owned, with roughly 66 of its current employees owning shares in the holding companies that own the firm.
+Aspiriant is the product of a 2008 rollup of the Los Angeles-based wealth management firm Quintile and the San Francisco-based firm Kochis Fitz.
+Today, the combined entity, which also absorbed Deloitte’s national investment practice in 2010, manages over $13.9 billion in client assets and has spread its geographic footprint, with five offices in California and several other locations across the U.S.

 The firm’s specialties beyond wealth management include family office services and divorce consulting.
-Aspiriant, which has 86 investment advisors and researchers on staff, has earned spots on recent lists of top investment advisors compiled by Barron’s as well as the Financial Times.
+Aspiriant, which has nearly 90 investment advisors on staff, has earned spots on lists of top investment advisors compiled by Barron’s as well as the Financial Times.
 The firm’s co-founder and CEO, Rob Francais, was inducted into Barron’s Hall of Fame in 2019 for his work in the field.

 What types of clients does Aspiriant serve?

-Aspiriant primarily serves high net worth individuals and families, including corporate executives, business owners, foundations and family and limited partnerships.
-Clients typically have investment portfolios of $1.5 million or more.
+Clients typically have investment portfolios of at least $1.5 million.
 However, the firm does not have an absolute minimum account size requirement, and some of its clients do have more modest levels of investable assets.
 For particularly complex situations, however, a portfolio larger than $1.5 million may be required.